 It is a natural and rather healthy ingredient, which means that it can also be provided as a preventive kind of medication, rather than just a reactive one.
 I am a firm believer in substances which help the body stay healthy, rather than ones which are meant to treat disease.
 In the case of this ginger relative, it does both.

 Turmeric For Dog Tumors: DIY Explained

 Some have mentioned turmeric and dogs in relation to treatment of tumours, and I want to address this now.
 This is the place to remind the readers that I am NOT a doctor or a veterinarian, but I have spoken to several regarding this issue over the years.
-And then there is also my personal experiences with turmeric, myself, and my dogs – albeit not in with specific type of condition, thank goodness.
+And then there is also my personal experiences with the spice, myself, and my dogs – albeit not in with specific type of condition, thank goodness.

 Like I said earlier, some consider the idea of turmeric for treating dogs to be absolute hogwash.
-Then again, these are usually the same people who consider turmeric to be nonsense when it comes to humans as well, so I normally choose to ignore them.
+Then again, these are usually the same people who consider it to be nonsense when it comes to humans as well, so I normally choose to ignore them.

 I know for a fact that turmeric is great for my personal health, in moderation of course, and I understand that nothing is 100% in this world.
 We’re both right, in essence.

 Here is one popular DIY recipe for enriching your dog’s ordinary food.
 It has been said to work best when added to a raw diet, rather than a commercial one, but I have added it to both kinds, to dry and wet kinds of food, and have seen no adverse effects.